-Counter-Strike: Global Offensive had the largest cumulative prize pool this year (The E-Sports Observer)
+Counter-Strike: Global Offensive had the largest cumulative prize pool in 2021 (Esports Earnings)

-No game had a larger cumulative Esports prize pool in the first half of 2021 than Counter-Strike: Global Offensive.
-The first-person shooter offered a total prize pool equating to $7.98 million in the first six months of this year.
+No game had a larger cumulative Esports prize pool in 2021 than Dota 2.
+The online battle arena offered a total prize pool equating to $47.76 million last year.

 Shooters dominated cumulative prize pools in Esports competitions with six of the top ten falling in this category.

-Here’s a list of the top ten cumulative prize pools in Esports competitions in the first half of 2021:
+Here’s a list of the top ten cumulative prize pools of Esports competitions in 2021:

 |Game||Cumulative prize pool|